 A butterfly that exudes elegance.
 Elegance of form: It’s very easy on the eyes.
 Elegance of flight: It’s flight is direct and lofty, remaining well above the ground.
-Elegance of diet: Seen here taking milkweed nectar…but their preferred diet, Paw paw is just 12 feet away.
+Elegance of diet: Seen here taking milkweed nectar.
+Their preferred diet, Paw paw, is just 12 feet away.

 Eurytides marcellus prefer habitat close to bodies of water, and our subject here is within sight of Virginia’s Chesapeake Bay watershed.